idealase/me-net/docs/glossary.md

 ---

+### Outcome-level Conflict

+A Behaviour with at least one **negative Behaviour→Outcome link**.
+The behaviour directly harms an outcome (e.g., "Late-night work" negatively affects "Better sleep").

+---

+### Value-level Conflict

+A Behaviour with downstream paths where some paths are **positive** and others are **negative** to different Values.
+The behaviour creates a trade-off (e.g., helps "Achievement" but hurts "Health").

+---

-### Contradictory Link / Conflict
+### Conflict (General)

-A situation where:
-- The same node has both a strong positive and strong negative edge to the same downstream node, OR
-- A Behaviour has downstream paths where one path is strongly positive and another is strongly negative to the same Value.
+Either an Outcome-level Conflict or a Value-level Conflict.
+The app flags both types in the validation panel.

 ---